housepower/clickhouse_sinker/docs/configuration/config.md

     // these columns will be excluded from the detected table schema.
 This takes effect only if "autoSchema" is true.
     "excludeColumns": []

     // (experiment feature) detect new fields and their type, and add columns to the ClickHouse table accordingly.
-This feature requires parser be "fastjson", and support following ClickHouse data types: Int64, Float64, String.
+This feature requires parser be "fastjson" or "gjson".
+New fields' type will be one of: Int64, Float64, String.
     "dynamicSchema": {
       // whether enable this feature, default to false "enable": true,